Cleveland Police: Officers killed in the line of duty

 The Police Roll of Honour Trust and Police Memorial Trust list and commemorate all British police officers killed in the line of duty.
 Since its establishment in 1984, the Police Memorial Trust has erected 50 memorials nationally to some of those officers.

-Since 1893 the following officers of Cleveland Police were killed while attempting to prevent or stop a crime in progress:
+Since 1893, the following officers of Cleveland Police were killed while on duty or attempting to prevent or stop a crime in progress: